ingararntzen/timingdocs/docs/source/axis.rst

 counts as a *match*.

 The **lookup** operation is defined in terms of :ref:`interval-comparison`.
-Comparison between the lookup interval and all cue intervals managed by the axis yields seven distinct groups of cues: OUTSIDE_LEFT, OVERLAP_LEFT, COVERED, EQUAL, COVERS, OVERLAP_RIGHT, OUTSIDE_RIGHT.
-The lookup operation then allows the exact definition of *match* to be controlled by selectively including cue groups into the result set, with the exception of OUTSIDE_LEFT, and OUTSIDE_RIGHT.
+Comparison  between the cue intervals and lookup interval, i.e. **cmp(cue.interval, interval)**, yields seven distinct groups of cues: OUTSIDE_LEFT, OVERLAP_LEFT, COVERED, EQUAL, COVERS, OVERLAP_RIGHT, OUTSIDE_RIGHT.
+The lookup operation then allows the exact definition of *match* to be controlled by selectively including these cue groups into the result set, with the exception of OUTSIDE_LEFT, and OUTSIDE_RIGHT.
 The **mode** is an integer indicating which groups to include in the lookup result, constructed from bitmasks below.